kylelang/TiU-Exam-Merge/README.md

 There are multiple ways to use this program:

-1. On Windows machines, you can execute the `code/runJob.bat` batch file.
+1. On Windows machines, you can execute the `code/runJob.bat` batch file (e.g., by double-clicking the file from within the `code` directory).
-1. On Linux (and Mac?) machines, you can execute the `code/runJob.sh` script.
+1. On Linux (and Mac?) machines, you can execute the `code/runJob.sh` script (e.g., by navigating to the `code` directory and executing `./runJob.sh` from the shell).
 1. On all platforms, you can source the `code/runJob.R` script from within an interactive R session.

 Regardless of how the program is executed, the utility operates by parameterizing the job through a series of interactive dialog boxes.
 So, usage